 Social & Environmental Responsibility

-Vitrales El Salvador shares its experience in stained glass art and the production of glass products with the community.
+Vitrales by Margarita Llort shares its experience in stained glass art and the production of glass products with the community.
 We donate part of the profits from two of our collections to social development and environmental conservation initiatives.

 Art and social welfare

 The “Artesanos de Luz" collection was born thanks to Salvadoran plastic artist Fernando Llort.
-Inspired by her husband, Margarita Llort leveraged her experience in glass art by creating handmade limited-edition items.
+Inspired by his designs, Margarita Llort leveraged her experience in glass art by creating handmade limited-edition items.

 A part of the profits from this collection goes to the Fernando Llort Foundation in El Salvador and Central America, which promotes the well-being and development of human beings through teaching art and culture.